Green Inventory Management for Fashion Retail - Case Study

 Inventory Management for Retail

-As an Inventory Manager of a mid-size fashion retail chain, you are in charge of setting the replenishment rules of the stores in the ERP.
+You support the inventory manager of a mid-size fashion retail chain; he is in charge of setting the replenishment rules in the ERP.

 You have implemented a periodic review policy Order-Up-To-Level (R, S)